 Additional DCA Requirements

-Emergency Alert System: All “Mobility Units and Hearing and Sight-Impaired Units” must have a wireless or hard-wired emergency alert system installed that consists of a pull cord located in every bedroom and bathroom that either triggers an audible and visual notification outside of the dwelling unit or notifies the staff and 911 during work hours, and 911 after work hours when the emergency strings are pulled.
+Emergency Alert System: All Mobility Units and Hearing and Sight-Impaired Units must have a wireless or hard-wired emergency alert system installed that consists of a pull cord located in every bedroom and bathroom that either triggers an audible and visual notification outside of the dwelling unit or notifies the staff and 911 during work hours, and 911 after work hours when the emergency strings are pulled.

-NOTE: If buildings are required to have a building fire alarm system AND the owner decides NOT to designate the required “hearing and sight impaired units" and permanently install the required equipment into those units during construction, Then ALL units must be wired into the building fire alarm system by extending fire alarm wiring into all dwelling units.
+If buildings are required to have a building fire alarm system AND the owner decides NOT to designate the required hearing and sight impaired units and permanently install the required equipment into those units during construction, then ALL units must be wired into the building fire alarm system by extending fire alarm wiring into all dwelling units.

-Refer to the DCA Architectural Standards for parking requirements and other additional requirements.Accessibiity
+Refer to the DCA Architectural Standards for parking requirements and other additional requirements.

+Increased Accessibility

+See Section VIII below, Increasing Accessibility, for additional design features to increase the accessibility, utility, and livability of all residents.

+DCA QAP Scoring Criteria Requirements

-that claimed points under the QAP (Scoring Criteria) Integrated Supportive Housing, subsection A, Supportive Housing Referrals:•
+For all projects awarded Low Income Housing Tax Credits that claimed points under Scoring Criteria, Integrated Supportive Housing, subsection A, Supportive Housing Referrals:

+The percentage of total units that must be accessible and adaptable, as defined by the Fair Housing Amendments Act of 1988, must be at least the percentage of total units reserved for referrals from supportive housing entities.

+The accessible and adaptable units reserved for supportive housing referrals cannot be used to satisfy the 5% and 2% requirements for the Mobility Disabled and Hearing and Sight-Impaired, respectively, as stated in the QAP Threshold Accessibility Standards above, nor can those Threshold 5% and 2% requirements be used to satisfy the number of units reserved for supportive housing referrals.

+See Appendix B for a sample checklist of accessible features.

+Units reserved for supportive housing referrals are encouraged to incorporate the design and feature elements listed in Section VIII Increasing Accessibility, below.

 State Accessibility Laws

 Georgia Fair Housing Law